Createdd/Writing/2021/articles/createNftArt.md

 # About

-In this article I quickly want to show how easy it is to create and sell a NFT art piece on opensea.
+In this article, I quickly want to show how easy it is to create and sell a NFT art piece on opensea.
 You only have to pay one time a gas fee and the rest is for free.
 So you can circumvent the high gas fees.

 [Opensea](https://opensea.io/accounts/createdd?ref=0xc36b01231a8f857b8751431c8011b09130ef92ec) has their [own article](https://opensea.io/blog/guides/7-reasons-to-sell-your-nfts-on-opensea/?ref=0xc36b01231a8f857b8751431c8011b09130ef92ec) on why they consider their platform to be one of the best to create and sell NFTs.
 I agree and that's why I want to show how I do it.